Every year the 2nd week end after

 Do not forget about the Kelley's Island Poker Paddle.

-Saturday September 14th at the Kelley's Island Sate Park.
+2019 it will be Saturday September 14th at the Kelley's Island Sate Park.

-organizers it is always the 2nd week end after Labor Day.
+According to the organizers it is always the 2nd week end after Labor Day.

 To learn more see